-Generally, the OIG found compliance with many of the performance indicators, including the designation of an MST coordinator, tracking of MST-related data, and provision of clinical care.
-There was concern noted with providers completing MST mandatory training within the required time frame that warranted a recommendation for improvement.
+The OIG team found many of the performance indicators were achieved, including the designation of an MST coordinator, establishing informational outreach, and tracking MST-related data.
+However, the OIG team noted concerns with requirements for establishing and monitoring MST-related staff training, communicating MST-related issues with local leaders, completing initial evaluations, and providers completing MST mandatory training that warranted recommendations for improvement.